ludlovian/scrapie/README.md

 the hook was added.
 This allows you to do conditional hooks.

 If the condition is simply a string, then it is assumed to be a test against a tag's `type`.
-Else it should be a function taking the tag as an argument and returning a Boolean.
+Else it should be a function `(tag, ctx) => Boolean`.

+The second arg is a context is set as an empty object, and also passed through to the other callbacks.

-The method returns a `Hook` object, which has the following methods.
+The method returns a `Hook` object, which has the following methods, each of which return the same object to allow chaining.

-#### .do(fn)
+#### .onTag(fn)

-Sets the function to be called, passing the tag as a parameter, when the hook's condition is true.
+Sets the function to be called when entering a tag that meets the condition.

-Also returns the hook to allow chaining.
+The function receives `(tag, ctx)`.
+If it returns false, then the whole conditional hook will be uninstalled.

 #### .atEnd(fn)

-Sets a function to be called when the hook is removed.
+Sets a function to be called when the tag is closed..

-Obviously a hook added before parsing starts (`depth === 0`) is never auto-removed, so this will never be called.

-### .onText(action, { once })
-A simple wrapper around `.hook` to be called only for text elements.

-Like `.when` it auto-removes once the parser's rises above the point at which it was installed.
+The function recieves `(ctx)`.
+Self-closing tags do not result in a call.

+#### .onText(fn)

+Sets a function to be called for any text (at any level) appearing inside the selected tag.
+The function receives `(text, ctx)` and if it returns `false` then no further calls will be made whilst in this tag.

 ## Example